Dometrain/deep-dive-typescript/9-misc-advanced-ts-features/9.10-jsdocs-instead-of-ts/10.1-intro/readme.md

 # Intro

-Problem: You'd like you use type-checking in your JavaScript code, but you want to stick with plain JS files so you don't have to compile your code before you run it in the browser.
+Problem: You'd like to have types in your plain JavaScript code.

 Solution: Use JSDoc comments to declare types instead.

-For example, imagine I have a plain JS file like this:
+I hesitate to even mention this feature, since I don't generally recommend it, but it's important you at least know it exits.

+You can use JSDoc comments to add type annotations to your JavaScript code.
+This is a way to get some of the benefits of TypeScript in plain .js files.

 ```js
 function add(a, b) {